VMware vSphere Editions and Licensing: Which One Do You Need?

 VMware vSphere Editions: Overview

 Due to the exponential growth of businesses, IT infrastructures are becoming more complex, which calls for periodic revisions and updates in order to eliminate any issues that may arise, as well as add new features to the application program interface (API).
-VMware vSphere 6.7 is the latest version of the platform, which currently provides several packaging options for editions and kits.
+Let’s review VMware vSphere 6.7 version of the platform that currently provides several packaging options for editions and kits.

 Comparing VMware vSphere editions

 To understand which VMware vSphere edition to choose, let’s take a look at each edition and its respective set of features.